 New Jersey facial plastic surgeon Dr. Alvin encourages patient feedback; he counsels anyone considering facial plastic surgery to first contact people who have already undergone the desired procedure.
 “Our most important referral source is other patients.
 While it’s very important that you verify the surgeon’s surgical caliber, what his patients think of him, and how satisfied they are with his results, should also be explored.”

 Probably one of the most significant benchmarks of a surgeon’s abilities is having board certification.
 Another is the professional recognition he garners from his colleagues.
 Both Dr. Alvin and Dr. Mark are favorite guest speakers on facial rejuvenation techniques at medical conferences both here and abroad.
 Dr. Alvin was an original board member and examiner of the American Board of Facial Plastic Surgery (ABFPS).
 He and Dr. Mark are co-directors of one of the organization’s select fellowship facial plastic surgery training programs.
 Each year, for more than a decade, the Glasgold Group has been recognized, not only by its peers, but by the ABFPS as physicians uniquely qualified to train promising young doctors in the complex art of facial plastic surgery.

 During the initial office consultation it’s extremely beneficial to interview the supporting staff.
 “Our patients are our number one priority and their welfare is a high priority of our staff,” says Dr. Mark.

 The last piece of vital information you’ll need concerns where your surgery will take place.
-Surgeries at the Glasgold Group are performed in its center’s surgery suite in Highland Park, New Jersey, the Ambulatory Surgical Facility at Robert Wood Johnson University Hospital, in New Brunswick, New Jersey, and the Robert Wood Johnson Surgical Center in East Brunswick, New Jersey
+Surgeries at the Glasgold Group are performed in its center’s surgery suite in Princeton New Jersey, the Ambulatory Surgical Facility at Robert Wood Johnson University Hospital, in New Brunswick, New Jersey, and the Robert Wood Johnson Surgical Center in East Brunswick, New Jersey